Orekaria/com.orekaria.groovy.executescriptfiles/README.rst

 ============

 Contains logic to load .groovy files and execute them; allowing replacing methods, catching missing methods, referencing each other and passing parameters up and down, etc.

 Only handles Groovy scripts

-.. note:: the structure of the directories is add-hoc (ala Jenkins shared pipelines style), but other structures will work
+Note: the structure of the directories is add-hoc (ala Jenkins shared pipelines style), but other structures will work

 Quickstart
 ==========